 Questions?
 Comments?
 Shout out in the comments below!

-Sync the LG Nitro HD was last modified: December 7th, 2011 by David
+Sync the LG Nitro HD was last modified: May 11th, 2022 by David Z

 DejaOffice 1.12.5 just hit the Android Market and we’ve added some great new features to both DejaCalendar and DejaContacts.
 We’ve also fixed some pesky bugs, which you can read about after the break.
 Let’s look at what’s new…